Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 Penal Code 136.1 PC defines dissuading or intimidating a witness as:

-As you can see, even if an attempt to dissuade or intimidation a witness or victim failed, you could face arrest, prosecution, and a conviction under this statute.
+As you can see, even if an attempt to dissuade or intimidate a witness or victim failed, you could face arrest, prosecution, and a conviction under this statute.
+In 2020, California lawmakers passed a bill (SB 273) that extends the statute of limitations for domestic violence to five years.

-For more detailed information, our Los Angeles criminal defense attorneys are reviewing the law below.
+Our Los Angeles criminal defense attorneys are reviewing the law below for more detailed information.

 Example of Witness Intimidation